deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/Administration.md

    > The interface for getting an openrc file may differ depending on the OpenStack provider.
 If the provider has a standard interface for OpenStack, you can download the openrc file using the following [instruction](https://docs.openstack.org/ocata/admin-guide/common/cli-set-environment-variables-using-openstack-rc.html#download-and-source-the-openstack-rc-file).

-3. Otherwise, install the OpenStack client using this [instruction](https://docs.openstack.org/newton/user-guide/common/cli-install-openstack-command-line-clients.html).
+Or install the OpenStack client using this [instruction](https://docs.openstack.org/newton/user-guide/common/cli-install-openstack-command-line-clients.html).

    Also, you can run the container and mount an openrc file and a downloaded Ubuntu image in it: